 “Hopefully, when entering the new semester, students can attend lectures calmly and comfortably,” he hoped.

-The eleven affected students come from three study programs: three students from the Accounting Undergraduate Program, two students from the Management Undergraduate Program, and six students from the Economics Undergraduate Program.
-One of the students, Cindy Kumalasari, stated that she has not yet received official information regarding the KIP-K quota, but feels relieved by the certainty of support from the faculty.
+The eleven affected students come from three study programs: three from the Accounting Undergraduate Program, two from the Management Undergraduate Program, and six from the Economics Undergraduate Program.
+One of the students, Cindy Kumalasari, stated that she has not yet received official information regarding the KIP-K quota but feels relieved by the certainty of faculty support.

 The Faculty of Economics and Business, Universitas Gadjah Mada (FEB UGM) reaffirmed its commitment to support 11 students affected by the reduction in the KIP-K scholarship quota, as confirmed by Gumilang Aryo Sahadewo, Vice Dean for Research, Community Service, Cooperation, and Alumni.
-He explained that KAFEGAMA continuously organizes various programs and fundraising initiatives, a portion of which is allocated to the development of student scholarships.
+He explained that KAFEGAMA regularly organizes various programs and fundraising initiatives, a portion of which is allocated to student scholarship development.

 “Over the past few years, KAFEGAMA has allocated its funds to provide scholarships.
 At present, KAFEGAMA continues to use these funds to support students, ensuring they can pursue their studies without barriers,” he said.

-He also hopes that with the support provided by KAFEGAMA, students will be able to complete their studies successfully.
-After becoming alums, they are expected to contribute to the faculty and assist younger students in the future.
+He also hopes that, with KAFEGAMA’s support, students will be able to complete their studies successfully.
+After becoming alumni, they are expected to contribute to the faculty and assist younger students in the future.

 Reportage by: Kurnia Ekaptiningrum